SAP/sap-btp-service-operator/README.md

 ### Limitations

-Automatic credential rotation cannot be enabled for a backup `ServiceBinding` (named: original-binding-name(variable)-guid(variable)) which marked with the `services.cloud.sap.com/stale` label.
+Automatic credential rotation cannot be enabled for a backup `ServiceBinding` (named: original-binding-name(variable)-guid(variable)) which is marked with the `services.cloud.sap.com/stale` label.
-This backup service binding was created during the credentials rotation proces to facilitate the process.
+This backup service binding was created during the credentials rotation process to facilitate the process.

 ### Further Information